jamie-humareso/humareso-book/generated/Build The System (Final)/01 - Talent Attraction That’s Real.md

 ---
 title: Talent Attraction That’s Real
 target_words: 6000
-estimated_words: 4854
+estimated_words: 4795
 ---

 # Talent Attraction That’s Real

 <!-- Source: Promises, Promises: The Wooing of Candidates | 2023-10-05 15:48:25 | https://blog.humareso.com/wooing-candidates | wooing-candidates -->
-!Humareso Blog Posts-6-PromisesThe wooing of talent takes skill, determination, availability…and a bit of luck.
+The wooing of talent takes skill, determination, availability…and a bit of luck.
 We don’t like that luck part.
 It’s out of our control.
 I can make myself available.
 I can improve my skills in rapport development, full spectrum sourcing, and job marketing.
 I can put the dedicated time in.
 But catching someone at the right place, right time and in the right mood?
 That isn’t in our control.

 The default for some recruiting pros and hiring managers is to overpromise in order to manufacture luck.
 Creative career mapping opportunities are well-delivered but based upon no actual history of offering such options to existing staff.
 A commitment to knowledge deepening is espoused, but often there is no time or budget committed to this endeavor.
 Warm affirmations regarding the company values are wrapped like a blanket around the candidate, but the existing staff have yet to find that blanket.